emontzkajnl/livability/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 Configure options as needed and run the import.

+Learn more in our guide here for [How to Import and Update data to WordPress](https://www.smackcoders.com/documentation/wp-ultimate-csv-importer-pro/how-to-import-schedule-or-update?utm_source=web&utm_campaign=readme&utm_medium=wporg).

 = Does this plugin support WooCommerce product import? =

 Yes.
 You can bulk upload WooCommerce products from CSV or XML including simple, variable, grouped, and external types.
 The CSV Importer also supports custom fields, attributes, product images, and pricing data.
 Please note that importing variable products and custom fields is available only in the Pro version.
 Learn more about [how to import WooCommerce products here](https://www.smackcoders.com/documentation/wp-ultimate-csv-importer-pro/woocommerces?utm_source=web&utm_campaign=readme&utm_medium=wporg).

+= How to Import WooCommerce Orders? =

+You can import WooCommerce orders in just 3 simple steps.
+Prepare an import file, match fields, and run the import.
+Learn the detailed instructions on [how to import WooCommerce Orders here](https://www.smackcoders.com/documentation/wp-ultimate-csv-importer-pro/how-to-import-woocommerce-orders?utm_source=web&utm_campaign=readme&utm_medium=wporg).

+= How to Import WooCommerce Customers? =

+Refer to our guide for detailed instructions on [importing WooCommerce Customers](https://www.smackcoders.com/documentation/wp-ultimate-csv-importer-pro/import-woocommerce-customers).

 = Can I import ACF fields? =